What is the Longshore Act?

 The Outer Continental Shelf Lands Act (OCSLA) is an extension of the Longshore Act that covers injured workers aboard most offshore oil and gas rigs and platforms.
 Under OCSLA, offshore oilfield workers are entitled to the same benefits as longshoremen.

-Call us today for a free telephone consultation with an attorney.
+Call us today for a free telephone consultation with an injury attorney about the Longshore Act.